vaibhavsagar/resume/resume.md

 ### PT Infotech Solutions ###

-*Programmer* (November--December 2014): Developed mobile applications for Dominos and the Starbucks Card in Indonesia.
+*Programmer* (November--December 2014): Worked on mobile applications for Dominos and the Starbucks Card in Indonesia.

 ### Agile Digital ###